GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 ## Pornographic content {: #pornography }

-Corresponds to notification ID: Grey Lithium
+Corresponds to notification ID: `Grey Lithium`

+The intent of this policy is to prevent the use of extensions and the Chrome Web Store as a platform for pornography.

+### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_6 }

+- The extension itself contains sexually explicit material.
+- The extension is displaying or providing sexually explicit material.
+- The extension is directing users to pornographic sites.
+- The extension is primarily meant to enhance sites that provide sexually explicit material.

+### How can you rectify this? {: #how-can-you-rectify-this_6 }

+- If the primary purpose of your extension is to provide access to sexually explicit material or enhance pornographic sites, you should unpublish your extension; such extensions are not allowed on the Chrome Web Store.
+- If this was an unintended functionality, then remove the content or services that are in violation and resubmit your extension.
+- Make sure that your extension does not contain sexually explicit images, video, text, etc.
+- If your extension provides integrations with adult-oriented sites, make sure that the "Mature content" flag is enabled for your extension in the developer dashboard.

+### Relevant policy {: #pornography-policy }

 This section addresses extensions that are in violation of the following section of the Chrome Web Store [developer program policies][docs-cws-policies]:

 {% Aside %}

+**Content Policies**

-**Sexually Explicit Material:**
+Sexually Explicit Material:

-We don't allow content that contains nudity, graphic sex acts, sexually explicit material, or content that drives traffic to commercial pornography sites.
-We also don't allow content that promotes incest, bestiality, necrophilia, or non-concensual sexual acts.
+: We don't allow content that contains nudity, graphic sex acts, sexually explicit material, or content that drives traffic to commercial pornography sites.
+We also don't allow content that promotes incest, bestiality, necrophilia, or non-consensual sexual acts.
 Google has a zero-tolerance policy against child pornography.
 If we become aware of content with child pornography, we will report it to the appropriate authorities and delete the Google Accounts of those involved with the distribution.
 Content which contains non-sexual nudity - such as artistic, educational, scientific, or cultural nudity - is generally allowed, but may impact the visibility of your Product.

 {% endAside %}

-This policy is to prevent the use of extensions and the Chrome Web Store as a platform for pornography.

-### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_6 }

-- The extension is displaying/providing the content mentioned in the policy.
-- The extension is directing users to pornographic sites.

-### How can you rectify this? {: #how-can-you-rectify-this_6 }

-- If this is the primary functionality of your extension, then it is recommended to unpublish your extension.
-- If this was an unintended functionality, then remove the content or services that are in violation and resubmit your extension.

 ## Hate content {: #hate }